jegelstaff/formulize-android/Notes.md

 In Android versions 3.0 or later, the use of the [contextual action bar](https://developer.android.com/guide/topics/ui/menus.html#CAB) is encouraged when the users need to be able to perform actions on particular objects in the application.
 For our case, that would be editing or deleting connections from a list.
 However, I realized that Android does not support these feature in their APIs before version 3.0.
 Since Android 2.2, 2.3 still has ~30% of the [Android market share](https://developer.android.com/about/dashboards/index.html), we should still support these older versions.

 One way is to use [ActionBarSherlock](http://actionbarsherlock.com/).
 It is an external library that backports some features in newer Android versions.
 I don't know how much time and effort it may take to use this external library though.

-### Hashing Passwords

-Must be done if we are to save passwords locally.

-### Dealing with Disconnects
-When application detects that the session has been lost, reprompt for login.
-* There might be a way to know when a session is about to be timed out, application can request a new token when that happens!